-Bristol City Council's licensing policy and 2019 consultation.
+Bristol City Council's licensing policy.

 Under the Licensing Act 2003 each Licensing Authority is required to publish a statement of its licensing policy every five years.

 The last full policy review took place in 2013 and came into effect 1 August 2015.

 The revised licensing policy and Appendices C and D are available here:

 - Statement of Licensing Policy (pdf, 724KB) (opens new window)

 - Licensing Policy Appendix C Model Operating Schedules (pdf, 677KB) (opens new window)